Kitware/vtk-examples/src/Cxx/Utilities/ForLoop.md

     - `mag3GetPointer`, uses raw pointers, it becomes a little complicated calling `mag3Trampoline` which then calls `mag3Helper`.
 Lots of `static_cast` has to be used.
     - `mag3Explicit`, instantiate a templated function with explicit types.
 It is similar to `naivemag3`.

 - A dispatcher/worker paradigm.
 This is the **recommended approach**.
-In the dispatcher function, we instantiate a worker and use a dispatcher to generate optimised workers when the arrays are both float or double and fall back to just using the worker for other situations.
-The work is then done in the worker struct.
+In the dispatcher function, we instantiate a worker.
+Then we use vtkArrayDispatch to generate optimised workers when the arrays are both float or double and fall back to just using the worker for other situations.

     - `mag3Dispatch1` instantiates the struct `Mag3Worker1` where we use accessors, APIType and assume the tuple sizes.
     - `mag3Dispatch2a` instantiates the struct `Mag3Worker2a` where range objects are used.
     - `mag3Dispatch2b` instantiates the struct `Mag3Worker2b` where range objects are used.
 Here ReferenceType and ConstReferenceType are used.
 Also elements in the range are accessed using **operator[]** like a STL indexed container.
     - `mag3Dispatch3` instantiates the struct `Mag3Worker3` where range objects are used.
 Here ValueType and ConstReferenceType are used.
 We also create a lambda to calculate the magnitude for each tuple.
 This is then used in `std::transform` to generate the magnitudes.

 Refer to [Further reading](#further-reading) for more information.